front-end-intermediate/session-11/readme.md

 }
 ```

-Try adding a second pirate.
+Try adding a pirates.
 Eveytime we add an item we are appending the previous items.

-We need to clear the list.
+We'll clear the list items by emptying them prior to calling `forEach()`.

 ```js
 store.subscribe(() => {